 Side note: How do I know so much about all this?
 I own a video production company in Los Angeles that specializes in making authentic brand videos.
 I truly believe there are many production companies out there who can do a fantastic job on your video.
 Want some tools to determine whether you’re working with one?
-Get my free PDF here.
+Read this.

 1. Your company is faceless

 When people feel like they’re doing business with a faceless entity instead of real people, they can’t be impacted by subjective human elements, such as personality.
 Thus, they focus more on objective factors, like features and price.
 We can’t blame them – it’s all they have to go by.
 If there is true passion behind your business that would make customers feel good about doing business with you (and paying more), it’s a huge missed opportunity to hide it.

 2. Your company looks opportunistic